soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E2_Grundlagen-Ontologien_en.md

 Ontologies provide the foundation for modeling knowledge about collection objects in a structured and semantic way.
 But how can this be applied specifically to information about cultural heritage?

 In the next unit, we will introduce the CIDOC Conceptual Reference Model (CIDOC CRM), an ontology developed specifically as a reference for modeling cultural heritage information.

+> Next: Ontologies provide the formal structure for representing domain knowledge.
+In Unit 3, we introduce CIDOC CRM, a reference ontology for modeling cultural heritage information.

 ---